ihsan-agile/ihsan-agile-guide/ROADMAP.md

 We're currently in the **learning phase**, discovering what works in practice.

-- [ ] 3-5 organizations piloting framework for 2-3 sprint trials
+- [ ] Seek and onboard a small cohort (approximately 3–5 organisations) for initial pilot trials (2–3 sprints each)
 - [ ] Document implementation challenges and adaptations
 - [ ] Create case study template
 - [ ] Refine IAF role based on practice